#Certification to the Mexican Organic Products Law (LPO)

 Organic products imported to the U.S. from Mexico must be certified to the USDA organic regulations.

-In October 2016, the USDA and SENASICA established an agreement requiring import certificates for all organic products traded between the two countries.
-However, it is not required as of yet as the final details of the equivalency agreement are not completed.
+The USDA and SENASICA established an agreement requiring import certificates for all organic products traded between the two countries.
+However, as of April 2020, it is not yet required as the final details of the equivalency agreement are not completed.

 #Exporting from the U.S. to Mexico